uma-pi1/kge/README.md

 The embdedder implementation should be stored under `<kge-home>/kge/model/embedder/<embedder-name>.py`, its configuration options under `<kge-home>/kge/model/embedder/<embedder-name>.yaml` and its import has to be added to `<kge-home>/kge/model/__init__.py`.

+If you are developing in a separate package, the models/embedders can be in any python module.
+All you need to do is make sure that any module from which models and embedders must be loaded is present under the `modules` key in the config file.

 ## Known issues